johnrudolph/dig-dig-dig/rules.md

 ### Preparation
 Each player draws 5 cards from their deck.
 Place cards from your hand face-down in a row in front of you to prepare your turn.
 The cards you prepare will be resolved in the order you place them.
   - You do not need to use all 5 cards: for any cards you don't use, you may either discard them, or keep them in your hand for later.
   - Each player has their own discard pile, which should always be face-up.

+If you plan to Trash one or more of your Artifacts during your turn, place the Artifact face-down in front of your first card.
+These will always resolve before the other cards.

 Players prepare their actions simultaneously.
 Once all players are ready, move on to the Action phase.

 ### Action
+First, all players reveals and resolves any Artifacts they are trashing.
+Leave them face-up in the play area as a reminder of their effects on the round.

 Take turns beginning with the player with the Golden Shovel.
 On your turn, reveal your face-down cards one by one, left to right, resolving each as you reveal it.
 When you are finished, discard the cards you played, and draw back up to 5.

   - If you ever reveal an Action that you cannot perform, skip it.